The intersecting chords theorem states that when two chords intersect at a point, P, the product of their respective partial segments is equal.

 So we will need to draw triangles where these line segments (AP, PB, CP, PD) are sides of the triangles, and then show the triangles are similar.

 Let’s draw it:

 But how will we prove the triangles are similar?
-The second hint is that we are dealing with chords, and when we drew the lines that form the triangles (AC and DB) we created several inscribed angles which are on the same arcs.
+The second hint is that we are dealing with chords.
+And when we drew the lines that form the triangles (AC and DB) we created several inscribed angles that are on the same arcs.
 So by the inscribed angle theorem, they are equal.

 We will now show that the triangles are similar by showing all their angles are equal, and we are done.

 (1) ∠CAB≅∠BDC //inscribed angle theorem, both subtend the arc CB